Armies in the American Civil War: Unit Structure

 The unit structure into which the expanding armies were organized was generally the same for Federals and Confederates, reflecting the common roots of both armies.
 The Federals began the war with a Regular Army organized into an essentially Napoleonic, musket-equipped structure.
 Both sides used a variant of the old Regular Army structure for newly formed volunteer regiments.
 The Federal War Department established a volunteer infantry regimental organization with a strength that could range from 866 to 1,046 (varying in authorized strength by up to 180 infantry privates).
 The Confederate Congress field its 10‑company infantry regiment at 1,045 men.
 Combat strength in battle, however, was always much lower (especially by the time of the Overland Campaign) because of casualties, sickness, leaves, details, desertions, and straggling.

 The battery remained the basic artillery unit, although battalion and larger formal groupings of artillery emerged later in the war in the eastern theater.
 Four under strength Regular artillery regiments existed in the US Army at the start of the war and one Regular regiment was added in 1861, for a total of 60 batteries.
 Nevertheless, most batteries were volunteer organizations.
 For the first years of the war and part way into the Overland Campaign, a Federal battery usually consisted of six guns and had an authorized strength of 80 to 156 men.
 A battery of six 12‑pound Napoleons could include 130 horses.
-If organized as "horse" or fling artillery, cannoneers were provided individual mounts, and more horses than men could be assigned to the battery.
+If organized as "horse" or flying artillery, cannoneers were provided individual mounts, and more horses than men could be assigned to the battery.
 After the battle of Spotsylvania in 1864, most of the Army of the Potomac's artillery was reorganized into four-gun batteries.
 Their Confederate counterparts, plagued by limited ordnance and available manpower, usually operated throughout the war with a four-gun battery, often with guns of mixed types and calibers.
 Confederate batteries seldom reached their initially authorized manning level of 80 soldiers.

 Prewar Federal mounted units were organized into five Regular regiments (two dragoon, two cavalry, and one mounted rifle), and one Regular cavalry regiment was added in May 1861.
 Although the term "troop" was officially introduced in 1862, most cavalrymen continued to use the more familiar term "company" to describe their units throughout the war.
 The Federals grouped two companies or troops into squadrons, with four to six squadrons comprising a regiment.
 Confederate cavalry units, organized in the prewar model, were authorized 10 76-man companies per regiment.